 Management of pathogen resistance development to commercial fungicides requires the use of multiple modes of action and effective rates of application within the spray program.
 The use of weaker products allow for greater survival and potentially greater probability for these survivors to develop resistance.
-The two modes of action, disease control performance, and broad-spectrum of activity of Pristine® fungicide make it the best choice as an alternation partner for other chemistries to reduce the potential for resistance development.
+The two modes of action, disease control performance, and broad-spectrum of activity of Pristine make it the best choice as an alternation partner for other chemistries to reduce the potential for resistance development.

-- 1. There are insufficient efficacious alternative registered fungicides available for use that delivers the high level of control of all key pistacchio diseases including Alternaria late blight, Botryosphaeria panicle and shoot blight, and Botrytis blossom and shoot blight. - 2.
-Pristine contains two active ingredients (2 modes of action) that are effective against all key pistachio diseases resulting in effective resistance management of these diseases.
+1. There are insufficient efficacious alternative registered fungicides available for use that delivers the high level of control of all key pistacchio diseases including Alternaria late blight, Botryosphaeria panicle and shoot blight, and Botrytis blossom and shoot blight.

+2. Pristine contains two active ingredients (2 modes of action) that are effective against all key pistachio diseases resulting in effective resistance management of these diseases.
 Pristine is an excellent alternation partner to other fungicide modes of action that are at risk for resistance development.
-In addition, the boscalid component provides a unique mode of action against the targeted diseases.

-3. Pristine® fungicide plays a major part in Integrated Pest Management programs for pistachio production because of its broad-spectrum activity and resistance management.
+3. Pristine plays a major part in Integrated Pest Management programs for pistachio production because of its broad-spectrum activity and resistance management.
 These characteristics contributed to the use of Pristine on 50% of the pistachio acres in 2006.